 Copyright 2009 - 2016 by Mario Vaden

-Announcement > If you are aware of lesser-known albino redwoods, whether 50 ft. tall, 2 inches tall, or a single albino branch 100 feet up on a mostly green tree, please send a message to Zane Moore or Tom Stapleton at [email protected].
+Announcement > If you are aware of lesser-known albino redwoods, whether 50 ft. tall, 2 inches tall, or a single albino branch 100 feet up on a mostly green redwood, please send a message to Zane Moore or Tom Stapleton at [email protected].
 Their interest for locations is more along the lines of discovery and research.
 Even if you know of a bonafide single albino needle, I'm sure they would be interested.

 Also, they are not parasites.
 It's not like they germinate and and later attach roots or parts into mature redwood roots, limbs or burls, as Mistletoe would to oaks.
 The albino redwoods appear to be sprouts that originated from a host redwood: a part that formed from it.
 Being part of a redwood does not make something parasitic.
 Flowers, bark and cones are attached to redwoods and receive what they need from it too, without much detriment.